Magnet programs & CTE pathways

 • The choice to attend a magnet school is a year-long commitment.
 Starting the 2024-2025 school year, accepting a magnet seat is a commitment to attend that school for the entire school year.
 Student school assignment changes can only be made through an approved transfer or relocation out of the magnet school’s geographic zone.
 Magnet schools provide specialized instruction and students are often most successful when they have expressed interest in the theme, especially at the secondary level.

-• While offering unique programs, some secondary magnet schools do not offer some programs or classes that neighborhood schools offer (all DPS elementary magnet schools will include the same curricular programs as neighborhood schools as of the 2024-2025 school year).
+• While offering unique programs, some secondary magnet schools do not offer some programs or classes that neighborhood schools offer.

 • Additionally, some magnet secondary schools have their own competitive athletic programs while at others, students must travel to their base assigned school to participate.
 Competitive athletic offerings at all DPS schools can vary based on facilities and staffing.
 Please contact the school’s athletic director if you have questions about the availability of specific athletic programs at any school.